oslabs-beta/Allok8/README.md

 **Graph**

-* On the left is a sidebar, click to toggle between cards and tree view.
 * The tree nodes will expand upon load, selecting the gray nodes will compress to the particular level of choice.
 * Zoom in and out to access information accordingly, click to grab structure to move across the main viewer.

 **Views**

-* Information panel will dynamically change based on the level selected in the cards view.
+* Information panel will dynamically change based on the card selected.
 * Once the card is selected it will be highlighted as a feedback to the user to cue that they are in the right area.

 ## Contributing